EmuDeck/emudeck.github.io/docs/emudeck-essentials/cheat-sheet.md

 ### A Breakdown of Libretro Wiki Pages
 [Back to the Top](#how-to-use-the-cheat-sheets-table-of-contents)

 When reading a Libretro wiki article, the `System` directory refers to `Emulation/bios`.
-Treat the `Emulation/bios` folder as the `System` directory and either place your files or create a folder according to the instructions on the various Libretro wiki pages.
+Treat the `Emulation/bios` folder as the `System` directory and either place your files directly in `Emulation/bios` or create a folder according to the instructions on the various Libretro wiki pages.

 ***